-On behalf of the United States Conference of Catholic Bishops and the Catholic Health Association of the United States, we write in support of the Palliative Care and Hospice Education and Training Act (PCHETA), S. 693 and H.R.
-1676.
+On behalf of the United States Conference of Catholic Bishops and the Catholic Health Association of the United States, we write in support of the Palliative Care and Hospice Education and Training Act (PCHETA), S. 2080.

-Catholics believe that human life is a gift from God, a sacred gift that no one may dispose of at will.
-All persons, regardless of their medical condition, possess inherent dignity and are worthy of respect, protection and care.
-As our guidelines, the Ethical and Religious Directives for Catholic Health Care Services, state, "Effective management of pain in all its forms is critical in the compassionate care of the seriously ill and dying."
+Catholics believe that human life is a gift from God that no one may dispose of at will.
+All persons, regardless of their medical condition, possess inherent dignity and are worthy of respect, love and support.
+As Pope Francis stated in his address to the Pontifical Academy for Life assembly on assistance to the elderly and palliative care, "[p]alliative care is an expression of the truly human attitude of taking care of one another, especially of those who suffer.
+It is a testimony that the human person is always precious, even if marked by illness and old age."